 Is 95 Percentile Good In CAT?

-The Common Admission Test (CAT) ranks among India’s top-tier MBA entrance exams, drawing over 200,000 aspirants annually.
-Admissions are highly competitive, and only a small fraction secure calls from top schools.
-CAT scores are reported as percentiles, reflecting your ranking among test-takers.
-A 95th percentile score indicates that your performance surpassed 95% of all test-takers.
+The Common Admission Test (CAT) is one of the best MBA entrance exams in India, attracting more than 200,000 candidates each year.
+The competition for admissions is fierce, and very few are called by the best schools.
+The CAT scores are expressed as percentiles that indicate your position among test takers.
+A 95th percentile score indicates that your performance exceeded that of 95% of all test-takers.
 But is this enough to land seats in tier-1 colleges?

-Below we analyze which MBA colleges accept 90–95 percentiles, offer call-conversion tips, and detail CAT 2025 outlook and strategies.
+Below, we analyze which MBA colleges accept 90–95 percentiles, offer call-conversion tips, and detail the CAT 2025 outlook and strategies.

 CAT Exam Pattern and Features

-The Common Admission Test (CAT) operates as a completely computer-administered assessment examination, strategically designed to evaluate applicants' competency throughout three fundamental domains: Verbal Ability & Reading Comprehension (VARC), Data Interpretation & Logical Reasoning (DILR), and Quantitative Ability (QA).
+The Common Admission Test (CAT) is a computerized assessment test designed to assess applicants in three basic areas: Verbal Ability and Reading Comprehension (VARC), Data Interpretation and Logical Reasoning (DILR), and Quantitative Ability (QA).
 Here’s a fresh look at the exam’s format in 2025 and what makes it uniquely challenging:

 CAT Exam Pattern and Features